apache/karaf/assemblies/apache-karaf/src/main/filtered-resources/demos/web/README.txt

 Purpose
 -------
-Embed Karaf in a web application.
+To embed Karaf in a web application.

 Prerequisites for Running the Example
 -------------------------------------
 You must have the following installed on your machine:

-  - JDK 1.5 or higher
+  - JDK 1.6 or higher

   - Maven 2.0.9 or higher